 – The foolproof way to avoid failing a drug screening is to use ZERO THC products

-– When searching for marijuana use, testers look for THC in your system, not CBD.
+– When searching for marijuana use, drug tests look for THC in your system, not CBD.

 – CBD hemp oil contains little THC (0.3%) but any product which contains THC carries the risk of coming up on a drug screening.

 – Some reasons why CBD hemp oil users might fail a test are:

 1. The CBD product is mislabeled or improperly processed and contains more than 0.3% THC.

-2. The user is taking a high dosage of CBD hemp oil.
+2. The user is regularly taking a high dosage of CBD hemp oil.

-– Be careful and think ahead if your employer or other organization requires regular drug testing.
+– Be careful and think ahead if your employer or organization requires regular drug testing.